 B. Invitation for Bid (IFB)

 Purchases of goods/services when competition exists in the market and specifications can be defined.
 Award of contract is based on lowest price.
 Departments must provide the buyer with information for the initiation of the IFB process including specifications, vendor list, delivery date, and any other information the evaluator needs.

 A sole source is a unique product or service that is only available from one source; competition is not available.
 Sole source procurements are not intended to be simple or quick processes because such purchases bypass competitive procurement.
 Sole source requirements generally take a minimum of 10 to 15 business days to process after the requisition and justification is sent to purchasing.
 Processing sole source procurements requires market analysis and documentation to substantiate that the vendor is the only practicably available source for the required goods or services, that the contracted price is fair and reasonable, and the contracted terms are consistent with the laws of the Commonwealth.
-A sole source purchase differs from a proprietary specification.
-A sole source purchase is a proprietary specification which is practicably available from only one source.
 Price is not a justification for a sole source procurement.
-If a manufacturer has distributors, the purchase must be made competitively.
+Also, If a specific item must be procured but the manufacturer has multiple distributors, the purchase must be made competitively.

 Sole source documentation is public information, posted by University Purchasing, and is available for review by vendors who may claim that they can provide equivalent goods or services.
 Therefore, your sole source justification must contain clear, indepth, accurate and verifiable information to avoid protests and the resulting possibility of delaying your purchase request.